datastax/kaap/README.md

 zookeepers.kaap.oss.datastax.com                 2023-06-28T15:37:41Z
 ```

-For more, see the [DataStax Streaming Documentation](https://docs.datastax.com/en/streaming/kaap-operator/latest/index.html) or [this repo's GitHub Pages site](https://datastax.github.io/kaap/docs/).
+For more information, see the [DataStax Streaming Documentation](https://docs.datastax.com/en/streaming/kaap-operator/latest/index.html) or [this repo's GitHub Pages site](https://datastax.github.io/kaap/docs/).

-## Install KAAP Stack Operator with a Pulsar cluster
+## Install KAAP Stack with a Pulsar cluster

-This example deploys a KAAP stack operator, and also deploys a minimally-sized Pulsar cluster for development testing.
+This example deploys a KAAP operator, and also deploys a minimally-sized Pulsar cluster for development testing.

+> [!IMPORTANT]
+> If using a local Kubernetes environment like [kind](https://kind.sigs.k8s.io/) or [minikube](https://minikube.sigs.k8s.io/docs/) you will need to allocate at least 16 GB of memory to run the
+> example development cluster.

 1. Install the DataStax KAAP Helm repository:
 ```